Become a foster parent

 The answer to this question depends on you!
 Terrace Youth Foster parents may decide to offer emergency, respite or long-term care.
 The emergency foster placements may be as short as one day.
 On the other hand, the respite placement is short term and occurs when fostered youth need a temporary place to stay or are in transition between placements.
 In contrast, the long-term placement ranges from 6 months to permanent placements when desired by the foster parent.
 With long-term placement, the hope is that the initial placement will lead to a permanent home through adoption or legal custody.

 Terrace Youth provides an extensive array of support services to its foster parents!
+This includes:

 - Foster care training